luisi-g/Tic-Tac-Toe/README.md

-###Tic-Tac-Toe
+### Tic-Tac-Toe

-A Tic-Tac-Toe game made using React.js during R2H
+A Tic-Tac-Toe game made using React.js.

 ## Getting Started